Beaver Restoration & Coexistence

 Relocation

 Relocation involves trapping live beaver from places where coexistence methods have been exhausted and reintroducing them into suitable locations.
-Due to reduced chances of survival in relocation, beaver should only be relocated from places where lethal management in response to damage would otherwise be unavoidable.
-The California Department of Fish and Wildlife (CDFW) is the only legal entity allowed to carry out beaver relocations.
+Due to reduced chances of surviving the relocation process, beaver should only be moved from places where lethal management in response to damage would otherwise be unavoidable.
+CDFW is the only entity allowed to legally carry out beaver relocations.

 California’s new Beaver Restoration Program completed its first relocation in October 2023.
 See the CDFW press release here.
-We were honored to be invited by CDFW and The Maidu Summit Consortium to participate in this momentous return of beaver back to Plumas County, in an area that is known to the tribal community as Tásmam Koyóm.
+We were honored to be invited by CDFW and the Maidu Summit Consortium to participate in this momentous return of beaver back to Plumas County, in an area that is known to the tribal community as Tásmam Koyóm.
+In June 2024, we were honored once again to participate in a beaver release at the Tule River Reservation.
+CDFW carried out this historic beaver back moment in collaboration with our Tule River Beaver Project partners.

 Case Studies